 Camping adventures in our travel trailer

-"The fire is the main comfort of the camp, whether in summer or winter." -Henry David Thoreau
+"The fire is the main comfort of the camp, whether in summer or winter." – Henry David Thoreau

-"A crowded camper is better than an empty castle." -Author unknown
+"A crowded camper is better than an empty castle." – Author unknown

 If you don't want to read through everything and just want to jump to specific sections of this page, I've included links to the main sections here:

-| All about our second camper | All about our first camper | Where we keep the camper | Our trips | Road-trip 'excitement' | What we have learned and changed |
+| Our second camper | Our first camper | Where we keep the camper | Our trips | Road‑trip excitement | What we’ve learned |

 Below is our 2022 Jayco Jay Flight 32BHDS.
 It is 36 feet long with roughly 32 feet inside with 2 slide rooms that has the couch and a U-shaped dining table; a queen bed in the front; twin size bunk beds and a twin size be in the back bunk room; and access from inside AND outside to the bathroom.
 It also has an outside kitchen.
 We traded in the Avenger for this.
 The Avenger had a lot of issues and we were outgrowing the floorplan.
 We needed a bunk-house for the kids who were almost all grown up!